-Maybe you're starting to see a side of yourself that's hard to admit.
-Your reactions are stating to get the best of you - and not in a good way.
+You're starting to see a side of yourself that's hard to admit.
+Your reactions are getting the best of you - and not in a good way.

 Having a good relationship doesn't have to be hard, but without the right tools, it can be easy to get lost in the pain.
 Taking care of yourself has to become a priority, or you'll keep doing the same thing over and over again expecting different results.

 If you're here, you're probably questioning whether or not your relationship is healthy.
 Click here to read Traits of a Healthy Relationship.

 It only takes one person to change a relationship

 When you change, your relationships changes.
 With support you can learn to take better care of yourself so that you don't rely too much on your relationship.

 In counseling, you'll learn what's not working on your end.
 Being willing to look at yourself is the start of real change.
 The other person doesn't have to come with you even if you think they are the problem.